 - Cheshire’s free Tobacco Cessation program and support group can help you quit smoking for good.

-- Financial Assistance at Cheshire Medical Center, through Dartmouth-Hitchcock, helps reduce the cost of medical services for people who qualify.
+- Financial Assistance at Cheshire Medical Center, through Dartmouth Health, helps reduce the cost of medical services for people who qualify.
 We can help you through the application and follow-up process.